IAmJSD/arpc-docs/src/pages/docs/index.md

 After we have scaffolded authentication, we need to create a new API version.
 To do this, we should run `arpc versions bump`.
 This will create API V1.

-From here, we can run `arpc methods create users.get` to create aa unique API method.
+From here, we can run `arpc methods create users.get` to create a unique API method.
 It is worth noting that this namespace will be both reflected in the client and server structures (on the client, you will have `client.users.get`, and on the server you will have `rpc/routes/v1/users/get.ts`).
 The file will contain sane flags within the file that handle all of the following:

 - `mutation`: Defines if this route is a mutation.
 A mutation is an aciton that alters data.
 Used internally for routing.
 - `parallel`: Defines if when in a atomic request if this can run parallel with other request items.
 If the server processor hits a item where this is false, the whole atomic request will pause whilst this runs.

-The result
+The result TODO

 When you change an API, you should make sure that you bump the version if you are making breaking changes.
 The [CI action](#ci-action) will check that you have bumped the version when you have made breaking changes.